Trinity River (California): Central Valley Project

 Trinity Dam, an earth embankment structure 538 ft high, was the tallest embankment dam in the world at its completion in 1962 (it was surpassed by Oroville Dam, also in California, in 1968).
 Trinity Lake can store a maximum of 2447650 acre feet, or about twice the Trinity River's flow at this point.
 Below Trinity Dam is the much smaller Lewiston Dam, the actual point at which the water is diverted.
 The 10.7 mi Clear Creek Tunnel conveys water under the Trinity Mountains to the Whiskeytown Lake reservoir, and from there it flows 2.4 mi through the Spring Creek Tunnel to join the Sacramento River at Keswick Dam.
 Along the way the water drops some 1500 ft through three hydroelectric plants, generating nearly one billion kilowatt hours each year.
 Water flow data for the Judge Francis Carr hydroelectric station located at the end of Trinity Tunnel indicates an annual average of 1257 cuft/s, or 910700 acre feet, diverted from the river between 1963 and 2013.

 The filling of the reservoir flooded the town of Trinity Center, one of the original main population centers of Trinity County, as well as the smaller communities of Stringtown and Minersville.
 Residents of the Trinity River valley were heavily opposed to the dam, but they had no recourse against eminent domain used by the federal government (although property owners were paid for their land).
 Many buildings in Trinity Center were moved to a new location on the western shore of the reservoir.
 The dam blocked salmon runs to 109 mi of habitat in the upper Trinity River basin, destroying the fishing economy that had sustained local people for generations.

-However, other residents welcomed the dam project for the economic benefits it would bring via hydropower and tourism, as the gold mining industry that had long supported the region was greatly diminished by the 1950s.
+Other residents welcomed the dam project for the economic benefits it would bring via hydropower and tourism, as the gold mining industry that had long supported the region was greatly diminished by the 1950s.
 By 1986 tourism in the Trinity River country accounted for 50–75 percent of business in the summer and 25 percent in the winter.
-Nevertheless, many locals remained "so bitter about the dam that they tore down signs and misdirected tourists" for many years after the dam was built.
+Many locals remained "so bitter about the dam that they tore down signs and misdirected tourists" for many years after the dam was built.